 FAQ- File Preparation

 File Preparation: Once your files are completed, please save them as PDF files with “Press Quality” or “PDF-x1A” as your default settings with .125” bleed and cut marks turned on.
 If you do not have a full version of Acrobat Professional or Acrobat Distiller, this may not be possible.
 If you simply try to make a pdf using a built in application, your files may not print well.
 A quick test that you can use to see if your files look good is simply to view the PDF file at 400% to 600% zoom on your screen.
-What your eye can now see at this zoom is what you will see on a printed sheet.
+What your eye can now see at this zoom on your monitor is what you will see on a printed sheet with your naked eye.
 Viewing an image on your monitor at 100% or smaller will not give you the information you need to determine the quality of your file.
 This is because your monitor only needs a small amount of detail to “trick” your eyes into thinking you have a good looking image.
 There is more information below on file preparation.
 If you find yourself struggling with file preparation, give us a call and ask for a quote on helping you with your files.

 * Here are some more guidelines to follow for file preparation: